Avyakta

-Avyakta, meaning "not manifest", "unmanifest" etc., is the word ordinarily used to denote Prakrti on account of subtleness of its nature and is also used to denote Brahman, which is the subtlest of all and who by virtue of that subtlety is the ultimate support (asraya) of Prakrti.
+Avyakta, meaning "not manifest", "devoid of form" etc., is the word ordinarily used to denote Prakrti on account of subtleness of its nature and is also used to denote Brahman, which is the subtlest of all and who by virtue of that subtlety is the ultimate support (asraya) of Prakrti.
 Avyakta as a category along with Mahat (Cosmic Intelligence) and Purusa plays an important role in the later Samkhya philosophy even though the Bhagavad Gita III.42 retaining the psychological categories altogether drops out the Mahat and the Avyakta (Unmanifest), the two objective categories.

+Etymology

+The word avyakta is formed by combining the prefix "a," root words "vi + anja" and suffix "kta."
+It means unclear or unmanifested.

 Avyakta and origin of things

-Charaka gives six elements or dhatus by adding Chetana to the five elements "earth", "water", "fire", "air" and "space".
-Chetana is identified with Purusa and the Avyakta-part of Prakrti treated as one category and called Paramatman.
+Avyakta plays a role in Charaka's theory of the composition of the human body.
+He identifies cetanā, as one of six basic elements.
+The other five elements are earth, water, fire, air, and space.
+Avyakta is identified as the combined category of Purusa and the Avyakta-part of Prakrti treated as one category and called Paramatman.
 It is when Purusa or Chetana is connected with the body of senses and mind that consciousness can come to the self; consciousness is a phenomenon of the soul-mind-body complex.
 According to Bhagavad Gita XIII.1-2, Vikara or the evolutionary products of Prakrti are the Ksetras (Field) (Living organisms) and the Avyakta-part of Purusa or Chetana or Paramatman is the Ksetragna (Knower of the Field) (the individual self) (the Supreme Self).

 According to Sushruta’s views on the evolutionary process set in motion by Consciousness, Mahan (Intellect) is generated from Avyakta or mula-prakrti, from that Mahan, Ahamkara (Ego) is produced having the same qualities, and from Ahamkara are produced the twenty four elements that are achetana (unconscious) in nature, and the twenty-fifth element is the Jiva (Purusa or soul).

 Paingala Upanishad, extending the instructions of the Mandukya Upanishad states that the mula-prakrti (body) becomes animated by associating with the witnessing consciousness which is the conditioned Brahman, and begins to evolve.
 Its first evolute is Avyakta which has Ishvara-consciousness as its subject animating soul.
 Pure consciousness of Brahman descends into or becomes Ishvara - self with Avyakta as the body.
 Thus, at that stage of evolution the Avyakta is the "causal body".